th-koeln-intia/ip-sprachassistent-team2/docs/pages/epics/alarms.md

 ## Goals
 The goal was to set and control permanent alarms, that should not be deleted by a restart.
-We want to be able to:
+We wanted to be able to:
 - Set/Delete an alarm
 - Stop the alarm
 - (Change the sound of the alarm)